redis/redis-doc/commands/client-pause.md

 * `EVAL`/`EVALSHA`: Will block client for all scripts.
 * `PUBLISH`: Will block client.
 * `PFCOUNT`: Will block client.
-* `WAIT`: Acknowledgements will be delayed, so this command will appear blocked.
+* `WAIT`: Acknowledgments will be delayed, so this command will appear blocked.

 This command is useful as it makes able to switch clients from a Redis instance to another one in a controlled way.
 For example during an instance upgrade the system administrator could do the following: